 Most aftercare programs provide transportation to and from the day treatment facilities.
 Some aftercare programs that are only intensive outpatient-based might offer treatment programs in the evenings.
 Aftercare can also include once- or twice-weekly group processing sessions.
 Typically in aftercare, the facility reduces the number of individual therapy sessions, putting the responsibility upon the client.

-Harmony Place stands out from other treatment facilities because our treatment practices maximize individual therapy.
-Our heavy focus on individual therapy helps clients build a relationship focused on healing.
+Harmony Place stands out from other treatment facilities because our treatment facility maximizes individual therapy.
+Our heavy focus on individual therapy helps clients build the foundation they need for success.

 Continuing parts of the program like exercise, yoga, or other components vary from one facility to the next.
 Typically, day programming and intensive outpatient do not include these treatment components as part of aftercare.
-On their own, they often do.
-Harmony Place continues to offer a continuum of care based on total healing of mind, body, and spirit.
+Unlike other facilities, Harmony Place continues to offer a continuum of care based on total healing of mind, body, and spirit.

 Treatment is not meant to last only 30 days or fewer.
 Effective treatment with long-lasting results, namely lifetime recovery, is best in three months or more intervals.